 For most people, the term "pharmacists' services" may conjure up traditional pill-counting and dispensing functions and nothing more.
 Since 2006, however, Medicare's voluntary prescription drug benefit, Part D, has played an important role in expanding the scope of such services.
 Part D plans must provide MTM programs to help eligible enrollees avoid drug-related problems and achieve desired clinical benefits from medications.2

 Medication therapy management is defined as a systematic process of collecting pa-tient-specific information, assessing medication therapies to identify and prioritize medication-related problems, and creating a plan to resolve them.3 Historically, MTM services represent a bundling of "pharmaceutical care" interventions.
-Pharmaceutical care is a patient-centered practice ...
+Pharmaceutical care is a ...